 If you have not earned a high school diploma, consider taking the GED® tests.
 After passing the four-part tests, you will receive a certificate showing that you have the same level of knowledge as a high school graduate.
+The tests can be taken at a test center or online.

 Most colleges and employers accept the GED® credential as being equivalent to a high school diploma.
 Earning a GED® credential opens doors to college and better jobs.